mariushobbhahn/mariushobbhahn.github.io/_drafts/2021-10-22-second_year_PhD.md

 Currently everyone is asked to compare against other methods.
 Bad training for rest, mega training for mine TADA.
 Either, allow people to say their method doesn't beat everything else and make sure they actually train the other methods reasonably or allow them to publish with less comparisons.
 SQ == worst of both worlds

+### I changed my mind about specialization

+It's just so fucking boring.

+Depends on what your goal is.
+Details will be worked out by private actors.
+Your goals change over the time of your research.

+Artificially constraining yourself is bad.

 ### Trade-off between reading a lot and finding new ideas

 It's not obvious that you should read everything that everyone else has done.